 Private mortgage loans are becoming a trend in Canada, especially for those who want to buy or renovate a home or personal loan for short-term funding.

-Commonly, traditional lenders do not lend to borrowers with a poor credit score.
+Commonly, traditional lenders do not lend to borrowers with a poor credit scores.
 In other words, these scenarios make it hard for borrowers to land their mortgages.
 As a result, they switch to a private mortgage lender that can allow them without looking at their credit health.

 - Individual who lends their money.
 A family member, relative, or friend.